azavea/summer-of-maps-website/_projects/2020/2020-esperanza.md

 title: "Esperanza" # Displays on the project post page
 client: "Esperanza" # shows on the project card
-brief_description: "Analyzing the impact of the U.S.-Mexico border wall on imperiled wildlife" # shows on the project card
+brief_description: "Identifying suitable and prioritized locations for tree plantings in Hunting Park, Philadelphia" # shows on the project card
 seo_description: "" # goes in project meta description

 # Author/Fellow